Using Decoupled Features for Photo-realistic Style Transfer: Experiments

 \subsection{Method limitations}

-In order to supplement our discussion on usability, we offer here a number of useful guidelines for the best use of our method and highlight its limitations.
+In order to supplement our discussion on usability, we offer a number of useful guidelines here for the best use of our method and highlight its limitations.

-One common artifact that can occur is the exacerbation of banding or other compression artifacts.
+One artifact that can occur is the exacerbation of banding or other compression artifacts.
 For this reason, we recommend the use of high bit depth, uncompressed images for best results.
-Another common artifact that can occur is the clipping or crushing of detail in order to fit the target statistics.
+Another is the clipping or crushing of detail in order to fit the target statistics.
 To avoid this, we recommend working in a non-destructive space, where out-of-range values are preserved and clipping does not occur so that these details can be reintegrated back into the image at the user's discretion.
+In addition, the cropping function can be used as in Figure \ref{crop} to better align the source and target images to derive a compatible transfer.

-Another limitation, which we see highlighted in the comparison to \cite{grogan17}, is that the color appearance of dominant colors in the target image is not always well preserved when integrating with the color details of the source image.
-We found our best results in this regard came from the use of the ITP color space.
-However, one might find for other scenarios that alternative representations like RGB or HSL may be preferable.
+Another limitation which we see highlighted in the comparison to \cite{grogan17} is that the color appearance of dominant colors in the target image is not always well preserved when integrating with the color details of the source image.
+We found our best results in this regard came from the use of the IPT color space.
+However, one might encounter scenarios where an alternative representation like RGB or HSL may be preferable.
 In addition to modulating the color space, some applications may benefit from modulating the number of features transferred per color channel.
-For instance, in our default configuration, we recommend transferring the higher order moments only in the luminance channel, but, in some cases, it may be beneficial to also transfer these features on the chroma channels.
+For instance in our default configuration we recommend transferring the higher order moments only in the luminance channel, but it may be beneficial in some cases to also transfer these features on the chroma channels.